MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-dashboard-widget.md

 **Knowledge:**
 Some knowledge of JavaScript, HTML, CSS is required for widget development.

-- A **Visual Studio Team Services account** for installing and testing your widget, more information can be found [here](https://www.visualstudio.com/en-us/products/visual-studio-team-services-vs.aspx)
+- A **VSTS account** for installing and testing your widget, more information can be found [here](https://www.visualstudio.com/en-us/products/visual-studio-team-services-vs.aspx)
 - **A text editor**.
 For many of the tutorials we used `Visual Studio Code`, which can be downloaded [here](https://code.visualstudio.com/)
 - The latest version of **node**, which can be downloaded [here](https://nodejs.org/en/download/)
 - **TFS Cross Platform Command Line Interface (tfx-cli)** to package your extensions.